csc-training/geocomputing_course/materials/parallel_python.md

 for i in input:
     list_of_delayed_functions.append(delayed(slow_function)(i))

-### This starts the execution with the resources available
 a = compute(list_of_delayed_functions)
 print(a)

-# PARALLEL, with Dask futures with LocalCluster
+# PARALLEL, with Dask futures
-# Could be used also with SLURMCluster
 from dask.distributed import Client client = Client() futures = client.map(slow_function, input)